Table of Contents

 Front Axle

 Front axles are generally dead axles.
 The front-wheel hubs rotate on an anti-friction tapered roller bearing on the steering pin which is an integral part of the steering knuckle.
-To allow the wheels to turn from the steering gear, the steering pin and steering knuckle assemblies are hinged at the end of the axle.
+To allow the wheels to turn from the steering gear, the steering pin and knuckle assemblies are hinged at the end of the axle.
 The pin that forms the pivot of this hinge is known as the kingpin or steering pin.

 FRONT-WHEEL ALIGNMENT

-The front wheels must be aligned correctly to ensure smooth steering, provide directional stability to the vehicle and minimize tire wear.
+The front wheels must be aligned correctly to ensure smooth steering, provide directional stability to the vehicle, and minimize tire wear.
 Front-wheel alignment is achieved by precisely setting the following factors:

 - Caster